lazybytez/custom-eggs/eggs/caddy-php/README.md

 As the ports below 1025 require to be root, you must choose a port greater than 1024.
 This also means you will need a reverse proxy to make the webserver available without appending the port in the url.

+### Important

+This is a so called "multi egg".
+Multi eggs are not offically supported by Pterodactyl.
+Neither plain webserver eggs are.
+This egg has been build as it somestimes is just easier to do stuff with Pterodactyl for us and for others.
+However, before you host a production site using this egg, think about it.
+From a security and usability point, you might be (way) better of with some other solution.